-- · Select and use multiple resources. - · Adapt and use information and multiple strategies
+- Select and use multiple resources. - Adapt and use information and multiple strategies to seek reach a goal.

-Intellectual Risk Taking (Academic Success Skill)-Accepting uncertainty or challenging the norm to reach a goal.
+Intellectual Risk Taking (Academic Success Skill)-Accepting uncertainty or challenging the norm to

-- Adapt and make adjustments to meet challenges when seeking solutions. - Demonstrate willingness to accept uncertainty by sharing ideas, asking questions, or attempting novel tasks. - · Challenge self and others to advance skill level.
+- Adapt and make adjustments to meet challenges when seeking solutions. - Demonstrate willingness to accept uncertainty by sharing ideas, asking questions, or attempting novel tasks. - Challenge self and others to advance skill level.